Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 We like to joke that if you don’t like Colorado’s weather, wait 15 minutes.
 It’s true that you’ll often find yourself wearing a t-shirt in the middle of winter, or wanting a jacket in July.
 Expect to add and subtract layers all day long while you’re out and about.

-📚 Related Reading: Colorado Packing List (22 Things You Might Forget to Bring)
+📚 Related Reading: Colorado Packing List (Things You Might Forget to Bring)

 Is Arvada walkable?

 Olde Town Arvada is walkable.
-There are lots of shops, restaurants, bars, galleries, and spas in the historic downtown area of Arvada.
-It’s also possible to walk to the train station, and to several historic buildings downtown as well.
+There are lots of shops, restaurants, bars, galleries, and boutiques in the downtown area of Arvada.
+It’s also possible to walk to the train station, and to several historic landmarks as well.

-Hopefully, this article has helped you to decide where to stay in Arvada.
-This charming town makes a great spot for a Colorado vacation, and even a stay-cation if you’re a local!
+Thanks for reading!
+This charming town makes a great spot for a Colorado vacation, and even a stay-cation if you’re a local.
+For more insights, see our guide on where to stay in Denver next.